For Yahoo! BB users in Japan....

 Back to the FAQ

 How to Cancel Yahoo!
-BB
+BB ADSL

 Q. How do I cancel Yahoo!
-BB?
+BB ADSL?

-A. To cancel your Yahoo!
-BB service, call the Yahoo!
+A. To cancel your ADSL service, call the Yahoo!
 BB English Account Support Line (number below).
 They will send a letter which you must fill out and return to them.
 If you want to end the service during or at the end of the current month, then they must receive your written response by the end of the month.
 If they receive the letter later than the last day of the month, then you will be billed for the next full month.
 Therefore, it is recommended that you start the process not later than the 15th of the month (and earlier is better).

 This page includes info on how to cancel Yahoo!
 BB and NTT phone services, where to return the Yahoo!
 BB modem.
 It also has suggestions on how to handle final payments and how to have postal mail forwarded.